 How does resin get too hot?

 1. You mixed too much resin and hardener at once.
 Resin kits have a minimum and maximum mixing amount.
-Too much resin and hardener mixed together produces too much heat too quickly.
+Too much resin and hardener mixed together produce too much heat too quickly.

 3. Your resin and hardener components were too warm when you started working with them.
 I am a big fan of warming your resin kit bottles before use as it helps to reduce the bubbles in your resin mix.
 However, adding this extra warmth to the bottles ‘jumpstarts’ the resin reaction and can make your resin mix get warmer much sooner than expected.